GitAlias/gitalias/doc/git-lll/index.md

   * Short date format using YYYY-MM-DD (no time, no zone)

-  * Short commit format using abbreviated hexadecimal (not full hexadecimal)
+  * Short hash commit format using abbreviated hexadecimal (not full hexadecimal)

-  * Short author field using name (no email address)
+  * Short author field using name (no email address)  and signature mark

   * Short layout without columns